RWTH-EBC/TEASER/doc/index.rst

 teaser
 ==================================

-The TEASER (Tool for Energy Analysis and Simulation for Efficient Retrofit) tool allows the creation of archetype buildings as well as the representation of existing buildings and the calculation of simulation parameters for reduced oder models.
+TEASER (Tool for Energy Analysis and Simulation for Efficient Retrofit) allows the creation of archetype buildings as well as the representation of existing buildings and the calculation of simulation parameters for reduced oder models.
 It is being developed at the `E.ON Energy